microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 - `categories`
 - `Season`

-To create relationship : Click the **Model** below the screen where you have Data, Query and Model.
+To define relationships : Select **Model layouts** on the Explorer pane.
 You will see all the tables listed above.

 1. Click **Categories[id]** and drag to connect to **train_annotations[category_id]**.
 A screen will pop up with Create Relationship.